austineamonn/more-crises-mod-civ-vii/README.md

 ## Latest Update:

-Added Unlockable bonuses for Exploration for Succession Crisis.
+Fixed Unlockable bonuses for Exploration for Succession Crisis.